2025 FESTIVAL LINE-UP

 10:30am - 12:00pm

-Location provided after purchaseJoin Borscht Belt Museum archivist Allen Frishman for a classic bagels-and-lox breakfast and private tour of his home, a veritable museum chockablock with ephemera saved from oblivion.
+Location sent with ticket confirmationJoin Borscht Belt Museum archivist Allen Frishman for a classic bagels-and-lox breakfast and private tour of his home, a veritable museum chockablock with ephemera saved from oblivion.
 An author, preservationist and former building inspector for the town of Fallsburg, Frishman rescued countless objects -- telephone switchboards, bungalow kitchens, swizzle sticks and hotel signs -- before the bulldozers arrived.
 Many of them make up the Borscht Belt Museum's core collection.

 -